JuanLyons/Visual_question_answering_project/README.md

 ## Dataset

-The test dataset is in the next path in BCV002:
+The test image dataset is in the next path in BCV002:
 ```
 /home/nandradev/ProyectoAML/Metodo/ProyectoAML/test
 ```
-The other sets of the datasets are not requiered due to the code is made to do it by itself.
-It is possible to use the datasets HuggingFace library to load the dataset.
+The other sets of the datasets are not required due to the code is made to do it by itself.
+It loads the dataset directly with Huggingface, instead of having folders with it.

-To acces to a image you have to use the following format "number.jpg" where the number correspond to the name of the image.
+To access an image you have to use the following format "number.jpg" where the number corresponds to the name of the image.
+Numbers in the test folder range from 0 to 3361.

 ## Model weigths

-The best model weigth are in the following path in BCV002:
+The best model (final method) weights are in the following path in BCV002:
 ```
 /home/nandradev/ProyectoAML/Metodo/ProyectoAML/CLIP_ViT-B32_concat_nl1_hd1024_BCELoss_w40.pth
 ```

 ## Training

 You can train the model from 0 using this command.
-You do not need to download the dataset external, the code is implemented to do it:
+You do not need to download the dataset externally, the code is implemented to do it:
 ```
 python main.py --train True
 ```